web2py/py4web/docs/chapter-03.rst

 `Rocket3 <https://github.com/web2py/rocket3>`__  is the multi-threaded web server used by web2py stripped of all the Python2 logic and dependencies.

 The logging_level values are defined in the **logging** standard python module.
-The default value is 30 (that correspond to WARNING).
+The default value is 30 (it corresponds to WARNING).
 Other common values are 0 (NOTSET), 10 (DEBUG), 20 (INFO), 40 (ERROR) and 50 (CRITICAL).
 Using them, you’re telling the library you want to handle all events from that level on up.